-The VIRCAM@VISTA observations are executed - as for all ESO telescopes - using Observing Blocks (OBs) that are prepared with the Phase 2 Proposal Preparation Tool version 3 (P2PP3).
+The VIRCAM@VISTA observations are executed - as for all ESO telescopes - using Observing Blocks (OBs) that are prepared with the Phase 2 preparation Tool (P2).
 However, there is an extra preliminary step for the Public Surveys - to define the survey area with the Survey Area Definition Tool (SADT) that determines the optimal tiling and finds guide star candidates and active optics reference star candidates for LOWFS.
-Before preparing the observations the user should read the SADT manual, the P2PP3 manual and the guidelines provided on the Phase 2 web pages, selecting VIRCAM in the Instrument Selector on the upper right:
+Before preparing the observations the user should read the SADT manual and the guidelines provided on the Phase 2 web pages, selecting VIRCAM in the Instrument Selector on the upper right: